cleentfaar/CleentfaarCIBundle/README.md

 + **Travis** : Shows the badge of the latest result of your Travis tests
 + **Scrutinizer** : Shows the latest result of your Scrutinizer tests (code quality and coverage)
 + ... more coming soon!
 If you have ideas yourself, send them in (create a new issue with label 'enhancement')!

+In the near future I would also like to integrate these services into the actual panels that are used on the detail page (page you see when you click on other toolbar items).

+I'm thinking of using the API's made for both Travis and Scrutinizer to display some quick graphs and some testing results, all directly accessible under your favorite toolbar!

 # Requirements